thesimplekid/cdk-gateway/README.md

 # CDK Gateway

 CDK Gateway is a service that bridges Cashu ecash tokens with Lightning Network payments.
 It allows users to spend their Cashu tokens to pay Lightning invoices through a simple HTTP API.

-## What is Cashu?

-Cashu is a privacy-focused ecash protocol for Bitcoin.
-It allows users to hold and transfer value with tokens that provide strong privacy guarantees.
-To learn more about Cashu, visit [the Cashu website](https://cashu.space).
+The gateway implements HTLC (Hash Time Locked Contract) locking for all tokens.
+This means that the tokens cannot be spent by the gateway unless it successfully pays the corresponding Lightning invoice.
+This security measure ensures that user funds are protected during the payment process - if the Lightning payment fails for any reason, the tokens remain locked and are returned to the user.

 ## Features